-- CO2 extraction known as supercritical (or subcritical) CO2 method uses carbon dioxide under high pressure and extremely low temperatures to isolate, preserve, and maintain the purity of the medicinal oil.
+- CO2 extraction otherwise known as supercritical (or subcritical) CO2 method uses carbon dioxide under high pressure and extremely low temperatures to isolate, preserve, and maintain the purity of the oil.
 This is common practice done by many commercial producers.
 This requires expensive machinery for this process and as a result, you will get a high-quality oil.

 - Ethanol.
 High-grade alcohol can be used to create good quality cannabis oil.
 It is commonly used as a food preservative and additive found in many products at the grocery stores and approved by the FDA.
 However, in the process of extraction, you can lose some of the cannabinoids.
 So the quality isn’t as great as a CO2 extraction.

 - Dry Ice/Ice water can be performed at home, using this process creates a powdery resin otherwise known as hash.
 This is pretty strenuous and not the best approach as you can lose some cannabinoids in the process.

 - Food grade oil, such as olive oil, can also be used to extract cannabis oil.
 As a result, you end up with an infused oil not a pure form of CBD oil.